-A study published in the American Journal of Epidemiology, for example, revealed that those who smoke cannabis are less likely to be overweight or struggle with their weight; so we can see that this lesser-known cannabinoid already is showing its promise!
+A study published in the American Journal of Epidemiology, for example, revealed that those who smoke cannabis are less likely to be overweight or struggle with their weight.

 THCV also has the potential to help anxiety and reduce panic attacks, without having a major impact on the emotions of the user.
 Unlike most anti-depressant medication, which often comes with massive emotional side effects, THCV offers all the therapeutic benefits without the well-known numbness that’s so often associated with anti-depressant use.

-Additionally, given that it has been scientifically proven to promote bone growth, it is now being suggested that THCV could be used as a treatment for various bone-related diseases such as arthritis and osteoporosis.
+Additionally, given that it has been shown to promote bone growth, it is now being suggested that THCV could be used as a treatment for various bone-related diseases such as arthritis and osteoporosis.

-- Whilst not as researched as CBD or THC, this little-known cannabinoid is showing great promise in a range of medicinal areas!
+- While not as thoroughly researched as CBD or THC, this little-known cannabinoid is showing great promise in a range of medicinal areas

-- Helpful for those with anxiety disorders or PTSD
+- May be helpful for those with anxiety disorders or PTSD

-- Research on-going for other potential benefits with neurological disorders
+- Research is on-going for other potential benefits with neurological disorders

 4. CBDV – Cannabidivarin